jhipster/react-jhipster/README.md

 Go to your application folder, run `npm link react-jhipster` so that the local version has a symbolic link to the development version of `react-jhipster`.

 You should see your changes reflected in the application.

+Another way is to run `npm pack` on react-jhipster and then do `npm install path-to/react-jhipster/react-jhipster-0.15.0.tgz` on the generated application. this is the most fool proof way to test if `npm link` doesn't work